serverwentdown/serverwentdown/README.md

 ### Hey there!

-I am learning about building systems that scale, occasionally taking apart (physical and digital) things.
-I also build websites and run servers.
+I am a software engineer, currently learning about building systems that scale, and I like to have fun building and taking apart hardware and software.

 Talk to me about Kubernetes and Linux!
 I'm @serverwentdown [on](https://instagram.com/serverwentdown) [most](https://twitter.com/serverwentdown) [social](https://keybase.io/serverwentdown) [platforms](https://t.me/serverwentdown).